Resolving Immigration Delays With Litigation

-Some people are afraid of potential retaliation by USCIS or the Government for challenging them, but we are not aware of an instance where this has occurred.
+Some people are afraid of potential retaliation by USCIS or the government for suing them, but we are not aware of an instance where this has occurred.
 In fact, some attorneys have reported the opposite: better treatment for clients after they show a willingness to fight.

 Simply getting a decision after years in limbo can be life changing.